Christ14n97/R_package_2020/README.md

 1. Data wrangling
 2. Function development
-3. Package development and deployment
+3. Package development and distribution

-For a quick reading of my project, you can refer to my [project report](https://github.com/Christ14n97/R_package_2020/blob/master/R-Project-on-Metabolomics-Dataset.pdf).
+For an in depth reading of my project, you can refer to my [project report](https://github.com/Christ14n97/R_package_2020/blob/master/R-Project-on-Metabolomics-Dataset.pdf).
 If you want to test it, you can try downloading my [package](https://github.com/Christ14n97/R_package_2020/blob/master/Christian.Peralta.Rpackage_0.1.0.tar.gz) and installing it on your machine to test it.

 # Data wrangling